How origins and pools become unhealthy

 When we talk about dynamic load balancing, that means your load balancer only directs requests to servers that can handle the traffic.

 But how does your load balancer know which servers can handle the traffic?
-We determine that through a system of monitors, health checks, and origin pools.
+We determine that through a system of monitors, health monitors, and origin pools.

 How an origin becomes unhealthy

-For each option selected in a pool’s Health Check Regions, Cloudflare sends health checks from three separate data centers in that region.
+For each option selected in a pool’s Health Monitor Regions, Cloudflare sends health monitor requests from three separate data centers in that region.

-If the majority of data centers for that region pass the health checks, that region is considered healthy.
+If the majority of data centers for that region pass the health monitor requests, that region is considered healthy.
 If the majority of regions is healthy, then the origin itself will be considered healthy.

 For greater accuracy and consistency when changing origin health status, you can also set the

-consecutive_down parameters via the .
+consecutive_down parameters via the Create Monitor API endpoint.
 To change from healthy to unhealthy, an origin will have to be marked healthy a consecutive number of times (specified by

 consecutive_down).
 The same applies — from unhealthy to healthy — for